Impact

 Risk and Exploitability

-The CVSS score is 5.5, and the EPSS score is not available; the vulnerability is medium severity due to its capability to allow a guest to escape isolation.
-The KEV catalog does not currently list this flaw, suggesting that no widespread active exploitation has been reported.
+The CVSS score is 5.5, and the EPSS score is < 1%, indicating a low probability of exploitation in the near term.
+The KEV catalog does not list this flaw, suggesting no widespread active exploitation has been reported.
 Based on the description, it is inferred that the attack vector is local to the guest VM; attackers would need to control a guest VM and execute privileged instructions.
 The flaw can be exploited without requiring additional software beyond the guest workload, making it potentially useful to attackers who can gain a foothold in a virtualized environment.

 OpenCVE Enrichment